kyleiwaniec/w205Project/load/README.md

 For now this outputs one record to the console as a sanity check

-Next TODO:
-1. send results to parse for bad links
+####Next TODO:####

-2. run scraper on all links in found tweets to determine "spam links", and store in S3 for use by plugin
+*1. run scraper on all links to determine "spam links", and store in S3 for use by plugin
-3. parse with ML to determine "spam user", and store in S3 for use by plugin
+*2. parse (potentially using ML) to determine "spam user", and store in S3 for use by plugin